Aging & Health A to Z

-But at other times, cells start to grow in a completely “out-of-control” way, invading other parts of the body.
+But at other times, cells start to grow in an “out-of-control” way, invading other parts of the body.
 This type of abnormal cell growth is called cancer.
 Many cancer cells together form a clump or mass called a malignant tumor.
-Other cancers, such as leukemia —a cancer of the bone marrow and blood—do not form tumors.
-Cancer can spread from its original location to another part of the body.
+Other cancers do not form tumors.
+(For example, leukemia is a cancer of the bone marrow and blood.)
+Cancer can also spread from its original location to another part of the body.
 This is called metastatic cancer.

 Although our bodies have ways of detecting and repairing abnormal cells, these processes often don’t work as well when we get older.
-Our immune systems, which normally destroy old, damaged, or abnormal cells, are also less effective as we age.
+Our immune systems normally destroy old, damaged, or abnormal cells.
+However, our immune systems are also less effective as we age.
 For these reasons, cancer is primarily a disease of older adults.
 In the US, half of all cancers occur in people over the age of 65.

 The medical study of cancer and its treatment is called oncology.
 Physicians who specialize in cancer are known as oncologists.

 Half of all men and one-third of all women in the US will be diagnosed with cancer sometime during their lifetimes.
 After heart disease, it is the leading cause of death in the US.
 The most common cancers are lung cancer, colon cancer, breast cancer (for women), and prostate cancer (for men).
 Some cancers – most notably, breast cancer -- are less aggressive when they occur in older adults.

 In the last few years, there has been a decline in cancer deaths for both men and women.
 The overall rate of new cancer diagnoses annually has also decreased.
 This promising sign is due to improvements in cancer prevention, detection, and treatment.